 Cons:

-• Clients must be up to date to connect to each other
+- Both clients must be up to date before they can connect

 AnyDesk